realworldocaml/book/en/09-functors-draft.md

 the context of an example of creating a simple data structure.

 The following is a minimal interface for a functional queue.
-A functional queue is simple a functional version of a FIFO (first-in, first-out) queue.
+A functional queue is simply a functional version of a FIFO (first-in, first-out) queue.
 Being functional, operations on the queue return new queues, rather than modifying the queues that were passed in.